banisterious/obsidian-oneirometrics/docs/LOGGING.md

 ```

 ### Note
-- This button is intended for development and testing purposes only
+- This button is intended for troubleshooting and advanced user support.
-- It will be automatically excluded from production builds
+- It is not visible unless logging is set to Debug in settings.
-- The functionality it provides is also available through the logging system when debug logging is enabled
+- The functionality it provides is also available through the logging system when debug logging is enabled.

 ## Best Practices
 1. Clear the log before starting a new testing session